 Salary and Employment Outlook

-Between 2010 and 2020, employment was expected to grow 19% for forensic science technicians, the U.S. Bureau of Labor Statistics (BLS) predicted.
+Between 2012 and 2022, employment was expected to grow by 6% for forensic science technicians, the U.S. Bureau of Labor Statistics (BLS) predicted.
 The BLS reported in May 2012 that forensic science technicians saw a median income of $52,840.

 Requirements to Become a Forensic Examiner

 Forensic examiners are generally required to complete a bachelor's degree program in a science related area, such as forensics, biology, chemistry or physics.
 Relevant coursework includes English composition, genetics, statistics and geometry.
 Experience with laboratory equipment and techniques can provide a competitive advantage, though most employers provide at least some training on the job.